No. 75 Squadron

 On April 7, 1942 six Kittyhawks took off on a mission to escort U.S. Army Air Force (USAAF) A-24 Dive Bombers from the 8th Bombardment Squadrons (8th BS) on a strike against Lae.

 On April 10, 1942 at dawn, P-40E Kittyhawk A29-24 pilot S/L John F. Jackson took off from 7 Mile Drome on a solo reconnaissance mission over Lae and was shot down by A6M2 Zeros from Tainan Kōkūtai (Tainan Air Group), the first aerial victory claimed by them in New Guinea.
-S/L John F. Jackson bailed out and with the help of two locals trecks to friendly forces at Navos.
-On April 24, 1942 he was rescued by A-24 Dive Bomber and flown back to Port Moresby.
+S/L John F. Jackson bailed out and with the help of locals would trek to friendly forces at Navos and was later rescued.
+Meanwhile, at Port Moresby P-40E Kittyhawk piloted by F/O Barry Cox took off on a mission to search for Jackson without result.

-On April 11, 1942 Kittyhawks took off on a fighter sweep over Lae.
+On April 11, 1942 at 6:30am P-40E Kittyhawk piloted by Squadron Leader Leslie "Les" D. Jackson on a solo search mission for his brother missing the previous day.
+Meanwhile, other P-40E Kittyhawks from the squadron took off on a fighter sweep over Lae.
 Over the north coast of New Guinea, intercepted by A6M2 Zero.
-Lost is P-40E Kittyhawk A29-38 pilot Sgt David S. Brown (POW, executed) force landed at Salamaua.
+Lost is P-40E Kittyhawk A29-38 pilot Sgt David S. Brown (POW, executed) force landed at Salamaua captured and later executed on May 26, 1942.

 On April 13, 1942 eight Kittyhawks took off on a mission to esscort U.S. Army Air Force (USAAF) A-24 Dive Bombers from 8th Bombardment Squadron (8th BS) striking Lae.
 Lost is P-40E Kittyhawk A29-15 pilot F/O Ally Cecil Clifton "Bink" Davies (MIA).